Back to Resources library

 A New Era

-In 2020, the work-from-home (wfh) model felt like an exciting yet likely passing phase.
-In 2021, we felt the excitement fade and madness kick in.
-Now, in 2022, we’re seeing a steady growth of companies trying to campaign the “return to office”.
-Having experienced the stir-crazy effects of working from home all day every day, a change of scenery during the work week comes as a relief if not a necessity.
+In 2020, the work-from-home (WFH) model felt like an exciting yet likely passing phase.
+In 2021, we felt the excitement fade, and madness kicks in.
+Now, in 2022, we’re seeing a steady growth of companies trying to campaign the “return to office.”
+Having experienced the stir-crazy effects of working from home all day every day, a change of scenery during the work week comes as a relief, if not a necessity.
 Cue: the ‘hybrid era’.

-We’ve put these ideas to the test by asking some of Celtra’s key players to share their opinion and give some insight on the notable changes and challenges that have been brought on by the introduction of the hybrid work-week.
+We’ve tested these ideas by asking some of Celtra’s key players to share their opinions and give some insight on the notable changes and challenges brought on by the introduction of the hybrid workweek.
 First up is Saša Šuštar, Design Director at Celtra Studio (Celtra’s very own creative services studio).
 We asked her about the challenges and benefits of managing a remote-first team of designers.

 There are the biggest, most noticeable problems such as too many meetings, the blending of private and work life and consequently burning out more easily.
 However, the biggest challenge we face as team leaders is how to truly connect with the people around us.